-Middle region: It extends from the premylohyoid fossa to the distal end of the mylohyoid ridge; here the mylohyoid muscle forms the muscular floor of the mouth.
-It arises from the mylohyoid ridge, It is important in determining the contour of the lingual flange, lingual flange should extend below the level of the mylohyoid ridge, the tongue rests on the top of flange and aids in stabilizing the lower denture.
+Middle region: It extends from the premylohyoid fossa to the distal end of the mylohyoid ridge; It is important in determining the contour of the lingual flange.

 Posterior region: It extends from the distal end of the mylohyoid ridge to the retromylohyoid curtain.
 It is called retromylohyoid fossa; the lingual flange of the denture should extend laterally and fill the retromylohyoid fossa.